 Two neighbourhood parks are located within the Plan area.
-A 1.24 ha park/open space area located north of the 4.0 ha future school site in the northeast portion of the Plan area is required to meet the City's identified recreational needs.
+A 1.24 ha park/open space area located north of the future school site in the northeast portion of the Plan area is required to meet the City's identified recreational needs.
 The park will complement the adjacent Fuhr Sports Park and TransAlta Tri-Leisure Centre site to the north, and may be programmed to sports and recreation fields and a parking area.
 It will connect to other park space through the neighbourhood trail network.
 A north/south trail will be located along the east side of the park linking the future school site to the south, the Fuhr Sports Park uses and the TransAlta Tri-Leisure Centre to the north, and will provide separation between the park uses and the adjacent Legacy Park residential neighbourhood to the east.

-A second 1.29 ha park/open space area is located in the northwest portion of the Plan area.
-This park space will function as a passive park/gathering place serving local residents in adjacent residential areas.
+Bylaw C-1348-24 March 24, 2025 A second park/open space area is located in the northwest portion of the Plan area.
+This park space will serve local residents in adjacent residential areas.
 This park will connect to the proposed trail network.